top of page

 Strategy #4: Have a Plan

 Creating productive conflict requires psychological safety in the relationship and a healthy workplace culture dedicated to the workforce.
-Have a plan for how you are going to approach conflict in your workplace.
+Have a plan for how you will approach conflict in your workplace.
 Your plan should include answers to what, when, where, how, and why specific to the situation and those involved.

 Encourage everyone to take ownership in resolving non-productive workplace conflicts.
 Create a culture of accountability for productive conflict that starts with your leadership.
 As Gandhi said, "be the change you wish to see in the world."
 Provide training for your leaders and employees on how to deal with workplace conflict.
 Training on creating productive conflict and communication should go beyond initial onboarding training for new employees.